 On the 2003 YRBS, 22% of boys and 33% of girls in high school reported that during the past year they felt so sad and hopeless almost every day for two weeks or more that they stopped doing some usual activities.
 Another indicator of emotional problems is the 11% of high school students in South Carolina who reported that they had "attempted suicide" in the past year.
-Suicide attempts resulted in 3% of high school students reporting that they required treatment by a doctor or nurse for injury, poisoning, or overdose

-School readiness improved during the late 1990s for the first time since the early 1980s, as assessed by teachers.
-Large percentages of students are still placed in special education, even though many of them are recognized as disabled only in academic learning but not in other areas of life.
+Suicide attempts resulted in 3% of high school students reporting that they required treatment by a doctor or nurse for injury, poisoning, or overdose percentages of students are still placed in special education, even though many of them are recognized as disabled only in academic learning but not in other areas of life.
 While many students are making solid progress in school, too many others are performing below minimum standards of the basic academic skills.
 Statewide, in the 8th grade, 29% perform below the basic level on the NAEP in math as compared with 33.7% in the state on the PACT test, and 33% statewide below basic on NAEP in reading as compared with 25.3% in the state on PACT.
 One of our priorities is to coordinate and promote the parallel utilization of 4-H curriculum with the state approved public school curriculum.
 Single parent families have increased.
 More and more parents of young children are working.
 Poverty declined dramatically in the 1970s, but has not changed much for young children since then, especially for the growing numbers of children in families headed by single mothers.
-Increasingly, parents must divide their time between children and employers In 2000, 7.1% of all children did not live with their natural parents.
+Increasingly, parents must divide their time between children and employers.
+In 2000, 7.1% of all children did not live with their natural parents.
 Approximately 4.9% of all children lived with relatives and 1.6% lived with non-relative.
 One of our priorities is to enhance family well-being for all families through parent and youth involvement in 4-H.